 3.B.
-ELECTIVE COURSES
+ADVANCED COURSES

-Students are required to take 15 graduate units as electives; of these at least 8 units must be taken for a letter grade (A-F).
-Note that the Teaching Requirement constitutes a recognized educational experience and counts as 4 units toward the S/U elective requirement.
-The elective courses are chosen in consultation with the thesis advisor.
-Elective courses are being developed continuously, driven by scientific developments in biomedical research.
-Students should survey graduate level course listings offered at UC San Diego for options and availability provided by other graduate programs at the University.
-Students are encouraged to take elective courses throughout the period of their doctoral training.
-Students can take any course offered on the general campus or in the School of Medicine, as well as applying for UC San Diego Extension courses.
+Students are required to take three graduate-level Advanced Courses (courses must be at least 3 units each) for a letter grade (A-F).
+Two of these courses must be taken in the Winter and Spring quarters of a student's first year (courses in the BIOM 250-series are considered "core" BMS courses and are strongly encouraged to be taken in the first year).
+The third advanced course can be taken anytime during a student's graduate training but is encouraged to be taken in the Winter or Spring of the second year).
+Advanced courses are chosen in consultation with the SPAC Advisor and Thesis Advisor; all advanced courses should be relevant to the student's course of study.
+Other advanced courses in BMS are being developed continuously, driven by scientific developments in biomedical research, and are posted on the BMS website (http://biomedsci-db.ucsd.edu/curriculum).
+Students should also survey the graduate level course listings offered at UC San Diego through TritonLink for options and availability provided by other graduate programs at the University.
+Students can take any graduate-level course offered on the general campus or in the School of Medicine, as well as applying for UC San Diego Extension courses.